HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/NOTELINK.md

 ```
 #include <nsfdata.h>
 ```

+**Definition :**

+typedef struct {
+   TIMEDATE File;  /* File's replica ID */
+   UNID     View;  /* View's Note Creation TIMEDATE */ UNID     Note;  /* Note's Creation TIMEDATE */
+} NOTELINK;

 **Description :**

 This structure uniquely describes a particular instance of a note.
 It is a component of a CDLINKEXPORT2 record, which constitutes a document link in a rich text field.
-The members of this structure specify the target ("linked-to") document.
+The members of this structure <br>
+specify the target (&quot;linked-to&quot;) document.

 **Sample Usage :**
 ```